 - Lack of zinc.
 There are many issues when you have a lack of zinc in your body.
 These include hair loss, fertility issues, poor sleep, weakened immune system, and Alzheimer’s.

 To remedy these health risks, experts suggest you supplement your diet with these nutrients to lower your risk.

-What are the health benefits of a vegetarian diet?
+What are the health benefits of going vegetarian?

 Also, if you still smoke or drink alcohol excessively, the health benefits of a vegetarian diet will be limited.

 Do vegetarians live longer?